 Maybe you have shared a picture on the internet with your password attached to it (for example a picture of your monitor with a sticker containing your password).
 In any case, it’s highly recommended to change your password

 Regardless of the answers to the previous questions, the following actions should be performed:

-Check all devices from which you worked on for any viruses;
+Check all devices from which you worked for any viruses

 Additional protection for your account is to enable login via social networks (Google, Facebook, or Github).
-It is also highly recommended enabling Two Step Authentication.
+It is also highly recommended to enable Two-Step Authentication.

 What to do if there are changes on the website?